 Three Family, Four Family and Multiple Family Buildings.

+1. Where dwelling units share a common wall, no setback is required.

-.
-On lots with more than one primary building, the minimum distance between primary buildings is Subject to Table 19.30.050.B.
+2. On lots with more than one primary building, the minimum distance between primary buildings is Subject to Table 19.30.050.B.
 It is intended that if lots with more than one primary building are ever subdivided, each building shall have a side yard half of the required distance between building or the current standard for side yards in the underlying zone.
 In the event that regulations conflict for sides, the stricter requirement shall take precedence.